yaperos/app-nodejs-codechallenge/README.md

 - I use Typescript as much as possible, but it can be improved.
 - Only one example for each Pyramid Testing level: Unit test, Integration test and E2E.
 - Minimal documentation, but it works and have a lot of comments.
+- Validation of colums in requests are manual to simplify dependencies.